apache/couchdb/README.md

 A reduction function can be specified, the B+Tree calculates and stores intermediate reduction values on the inner nodes for performance.

-The FoundationDB keys are currently random UUID's.
+The FoundationDB keys start with a user defined prefix and the opaque node id.

 TODO